IvanDB/ElastodynamicEBEM/README.md

 * **Not for production use:** This code is strictly for historical reference.
 It is not intended to be used in any active environment.
 * **No maintenance:** No updates or bug fixes will be provided for any files within this branch.
+* **Language Note:** Please note that some code and comments within these directories may be written in Italian.

 For the active, production-ready codebase, please switch to the default branch.